mikeant42/Vulture/README.md

 TODO with planets from space
 - Perhaps implement some sort of lighting system - though maintain retro style.
 - Need to get usable gas giants.
-- Add dynamic clouds using `time`
-- Make the clouds only encircle the planet by subtracting `atmosphereBorder` to the distance - center
+- Have all of the clouds across the planet at once - regardless of `time` veriable.

 # Starship
 So far, the starship is not in very good shape.
 The appearance badly needs reworking, and the controls go all over the place.